Parents arrested after teen dies following religious fast

 REEDSBURG, Wis.
-(AP) — A father and mother have been arrested in southern Wisconsin after their teenage son died and another child was hospitalized following what the father described as a weekslong religious fast.
+(AP) — A father and mother were arrested in Wisconsin after their teenage son died and another child were hospitalized following what the father described as a weekslong religious fast.

-Reedsburg Police Chief Timothy Becker says the father went to the police station Sunday to report the death of his 15-year-old son.
+The father walked to the Reedsburg police station Sunday to report the death of his 15-year-old son, according to police Chief Timothy Becker.
 When police arrived at the family’s home they found the dead teen and an extremely emaciated 11-year-old boy.
+The mother was also found to be emaciated.

-Becker says the father told police he was a minister and that the family had started a religious fast July 19.
+Becker said the father told police he was a minister affiliated with Cornerstone Reformation Ministries and that the family had started a religious fast on July 19.
+Investigators do not believe the father is a minister and made up the name of the ministry, Becker said.

 Most Read Nation & World Stories